 As we sat and talked she shared how she started off in corporate America where she had to dress in complete suits each day.
 Not separates.
 Suits!
 She looked at me and said, “I owned a brief case!” with this tone and look on her face of utter disbelief that I will remember for a long time.
 She was dressing for the job and every fiber of that tasteful suit was strangling her.
 I commiserated about my time spent in the cubicle and talked about how I ached for a life where I could wear stretchy pants everyday if I wanted to.
 Enter my yoga studio days where I did just that.
 Though for all those years I kept a pair of slacks (that were too tight and added to the misery of their place in my closet), a suit (that was too big), several sensible button downs + closed toed shoes ‘just in case.’
 The day that I finally let go of those clothes I was free.

 Now each day I dress myself in clothes that make me happy.
 Some days I look preppy, some days I look like a hipster, some days a bit like an orphan but always I’m comfortable and dressing for myself, for my life and for my happiness.
 I believe that clothes define stages in our life.
 They symbolize how we spend our days, our money, who we lend our time to and who we are.

 What are your clothes saying about you?
 Are you proud in them?
 Comfy?
 Happy?

 Could buying a pair of jeans that actually fit right here, right now save you some sanity + heartache?

 Is there anything taking up space in your closet that you can let go of?

 Clearing space brings literal + emotional room for more!

 More happiness + more clothes that feel like this version of you.

 To your happiness + to jeans that make your ass look amazing (we all deserve a pair or two of those)!

 Lacy Young is a professional happy person ©.
-You can find out more about her on her blog.
+You can find out more about her on her website.